telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-systemjs.md

 previous_url: /angular-report-how-to-use-with-systemjs
 ---

-# How to Use Angular Report Viewer with SystemJS
+# Integrating the Angular Report Viewer with SystemJS

-This article demonstrates how to add the Angular Report Viewer component to an Angular application with a SystemJS module loader.
-It shows the steps to implement the required configuration when you use the Angular Quickstart project template.
-As a result, we create a new Angular application with settings similar to these of the local AngularDemo project, installed by default under __[TelerikReporting_InstallDir]\Examples\Angular\SystemJS__.
+This article elaborates on how to add the Angular Report Viewer component to an Angular application with a `SystemJS` module loader.
+It shows the steps to implement the required configuration when you use the *Angular Quickstart* project template.
+As a result, we create a new Angular application with settings similar to these of the local `systemjs` project, installed by default under `[TelerikReporting_InstallDir]\Examples\Angular\`.

 > To use the Angular Report Viewer with SystemJS, you must explicitly list the package entry points.